bonitasoft/bonita-continuous-delivery-doc/md/index.md

 *  Deploy a full Bonita stack - A **Bonita stack** is formed by a database service, Bonita Docker containers running Tomcat application servers and a HAProxy load balancer when deploying a multi-node Bonita cluster.

 The BCD CLI is provided within a ready-to-use environment called **BCD Controller**.
 This environment is packaged as a Docker image.
-Then a controller container will have to be started interactively on your control workstation from which `bcd` commands will be issued.
+Then a controller container will have to be started interactively on your control host from which `bcd` commands will be issued.

 ::: warning
 It is highly recommended to have a clear understanding of [Docker essential concepts](https://docs.docker.com/engine/docker-overview/) prior to reading this documentation.